bigjason/elster/README.md

 [![Build Status](https://travis-ci.org/bigjason/elster.png)](https://travis-ci.org/bigjason/elster)

 Elster is a streaming JSON encoder written in pure ruby.
+There were 2 main requirements when I set out to write Elster:

+1. The JSON data must be streamed with no caching whatsoever.
+2. No DSL in the core API.

+**Streaming Status with Rails:** I am working on figuring out how to use streaming with Rails.
+Currently the [Rails Streaming API](http://api.rubyonrails.org/classes/ActionController/Streaming.html) doesn't allow this, but I hope to get together something to make it work.

 ## Installation